 1. Remove the Mulch

-As the black weevil prefers heavily moist soil, the removal of mulch and other compost materials and items may be necessary.
+As the black weevil prefers heavily moist soil, removing mulch and other compost materials and items may be necessary.

 However, only do this after detecting an infestation.
-Mulching is a critical component of keeping moisture in plants that require it in many cases.
+Mulching is a crucial component in maintaining moisture for plants that require it in many cases.

 2. Diatomaceous Earth